jaykay12/tech/_posts/2024-3-24-java-8-stream-api.md

 1. Intermediate Operations
 2. Terminal Operations

-Intermediate Operations are the types of operations in which multiple methods are chained in a row.
+**Intermediate Operations** are the types of operations in which multiple methods are chained in a row.
 They take Stream as argument & returns Stream.
 Eg: map(), filter(), sorted()
-Terminal Operations are the type of Operations that return the result.
+**Terminal Operations** are the type of Operations that return the result.
 These Operations are not processed further just return a final result value. eg: collect(), reduce(), forEach()

 Intermediate operations are lazy.
 This means that they will be invoked only if it is necessary for the terminal operation execution.

+Short circuiting intermediate operations -> produces finite stream for an infinite stream.
+Eg, limit() and skip() Short circuiting terminal operations -> if it may terminate in finite time for infinite stream.
+Eg, anyMatch, allMatch, noneMatch, findFirst and findAny.

 Important Points:
 1. A stream comprises of a source followed by pipeline of zero or more intermediate methods and a final terminal method which obtains the results as per the pipeline.